 paydirekt GmbH, Hamburger Allee 26-28, 60486 Frankfurt, Germany ( “Paydirekt”).
 For more information on data protection by Wirecard, please visit the URL paydirekt.de/agb.

 The payment service provider is responsible for the processing of data in the course of payment processing.

-In addition, we will provide Stripe with your personal data (first and last name, e-mail address and address) for the purpose of fraud prevention.
+In addition, we will provide Stripe with your personal data (first and last name, e-mail address and address and IP address) for the purpose of fraud prevention.

 The legal basis for this data transmission is Art.
 6 para.
 1 lit. f DSGVO.
 The legitimate interest here lies in the prevention of economic damage through crime and in the protection of donors.